Portable Pixel Playground

 Project start date: August, 2008

-Portable Pixel Playground has been established to delight and encourage young families and young people to engage creatively with technology.
-It explores novel ways to inspire the wider public to develop an interest in art and to stimulate creative thinking through the means of play.
-The playground acts as a public test bed for an interdisciplinary collaboration between folly, artists, technologists, curators, young people and young families.
+Portable Pixel Playground was established to delight and encourage young families and young people to engage creatively with technology.
+It explored novel ways to inspire the wider public to develop an interest in art and to stimulate creative thinking through the means of play.
+The playground acted as a public test bed for an interdisciplinary collaboration between folly, artists, technologists, curators, young people and young families.

 folly has been commissioning, presenting, developing and testing new work which examines the value of play in creative thinking and ideas development.
-The Portable Pixel Playground is user centred and a safe and welcoming environment that tests the potential physicality of technology addressing concerns of negative computer use such as sedentary and repetitive behaviour by young people.
+The Portable Pixel Playground was user centred and a safe and welcoming environment that tested the potential physicality of technology addressing concerns of negative computer use such as sedentary and repetitive behaviour by young people.

 Visitor comments include: